DigiPie/digidocs/docs/C/index.md

 # C programming
-In this section you will find my notes for C programming.
+In this chapter you will find my notes for C programming.

 !!! info Chapter information
-    This chapter was started on **10 Mar 19**.
+    This chapter was started on **10 Mar 2019**.
+This chapter's content was last updated in **Mar 19**.